 - Check in individually with team members frequently to see how they are doing and to discuss any difficult decisions they’ve had to make.

-Remember that, after the crisis has passed, mental health effects will persist.
+The effects of COVID-19 on mental health will persist well beyond the pandemic.
 It’s important for leaders to stay connected to their people so that they can identify and support those who may benefit from counseling or treatment.

 Focus Attention on Disparities in Care